ogoines/Readme-Generator/README.md

  - [Questions](#Questions)

  ## Description
- With the Professional Readme Generator, users can quickly and easily create a high-quallity README.
+ With the Professional Readme Generator, users can quickly and easily create a high-quality RREADME.
 Users are prompted to answer questions  on the command line.
-Once completed, a mark down Readme is generated.
+Once completed, a Mark Down Readme is created.

  ## Installation
  Use the following command to install dependencies: